What is the difference between a university of applied sciences and a university?more

 Yes, we offer four study programmes entirely taught in English - Business Consultancy International (Bachelor & Master), MedTech (Master), Aerospace Engineering (Master).

 Do I need a visa in order to study at the University of Applied Sciences Wiener Neustadt?more

 If you are an EU citizen, you do not need a visa.
 If you are not an EU country citizen, then yes you must apply for a student visa in your home country.
 Depending on the country of origin, the process can take 2-12 months.

-The deadlines for applications are March 31, 2019 for students who need a visa to study in Austria and June 10, 2019 for EU citizens and students who already have a visa.
+The deadlines for applications are end of March for students who need a visa to study in Austria and mid-June for EU citizens and students who already have a visa.